 At Harrah’s, on the lower floor, you will find a children’s center.
 This is basically a video arcade playhouse.
 The atmosphere is loud, and annoying, but always monitored by a single cop standing next to the entrance.
 Near the video arcade but away from the noise are several fancy shops.
 Among them are several nice clothing shops proudly displaying sweat shirts with various Tahoe locations stenciled across the front, a Disney Store, an autograph store carrying not only sports memorabilia, but political and movie memorabilia, and some fancy art galleries, with one displaying a large collection of Red Skelton works.
 Near the entrance to the casino on the lower floor used to be a large waiting area with plush seats and mimes catering to those to young to gamble or those smart enough to avoid the one armed bandits.
 The casino has removed this waiting area and unfortunately you now have to sit on the floor.

 Right next to Harrah’s is a fancy Embassy Suites Resort.
-This resort opened within the last 3 or 4 years and is quite plush inside.
-The inside consists of a large open area from which you can look up and around 360 degrees and see the balconies of the upper stories.
+The interior of this resort is beautiful inside and consists of a large open area from which you can look up and around 360 degrees and see the balconies of the upper stories.
 There are plants and some small waterfalls in the center of the resort.
 There are meeting rooms, spas, and pools scattered throughout this resort.
-For more information about this resort see the Accommodations section.
+For more information about this resort see our Accommodations section.